OpenTechSchool/html-css-beginners/core/first-repo.md

   [new repository page](https://github.com/new).
 Leave all the options as default.

-Now see the section *Push an existing repository from the command line*.
+Now, on that web page, see the section *Push an existing repository from the command line*.
 It has the two key commands you'll need, tailored for your repository.

 * *git remote add* associates your local repository to your GitHub repository,